Amcariza Foundation

 Hate 2 Love Collective – a British theatre not for profit production company.

 Lovedesh® Kashmir Artisans Collective – working to preserve, protect and promote heritage skills being lost to modern technology and dwindling tourism sector.
+These includes the skills of papier mache, Pashmina and the culinary delight known as Wazwaan.

-NO TO DONATIONS – EXCEPT FOR PURCHASES
+NO TO DONATIONS – EXCEPT FOR PURCHASES OR GRANTS

 Except for religious alms donated by Muslims.
 Known as “Zakat” and “Sadaqah”.
 Or philanthropic grants from charities , not-for-profit organisations and foundations.